buz-zard/_archive/problem-i/README.md

   * Use Hibernate DAO entities in persistence layer with the help of annotations.
 * Automatic JUnit tests.

-Some simplification rules for input are given to determine person gender and relationships according to his surnames.
+Some simplification rules for input are given to determine person gender and relationships easier using according his/her surname.

 ----